 MedTech and In Vitro Diagnostic Co-operatives

-Following the announcement made by the Minister for Public Health and Innovation at NHS Expo earlier this year, a new, open competition for NIHR Medtech and In vitro diagnostic Co-operative (NIHR MIC) funding has been launched.
-NHS organisations in England are invited to submit an application for consideration for NIHR MIC designation and funding.
+Following the announcement made by the Minister for Public Health and Innovation at NHS Expo earlier this year, a competition for NIHR Medtech and In vitro diagnostic Co-operative (NIHR MIC) funding is underway.

 The scheme aims to provide NIHR research infrastructure funding for NHS Organisations to act as centres of expertise for the development of medical technologies and/or the generation of high-quality evidence on commercially-supplied IVDs.

-It is envisaged that the NIHR MICs will be designated and funded to either:
+It is envisaged that the NIHR MICs will be designated and funded to:

 - catalyse NHS “pull” to develop new concepts, demonstrate proof of principle and devise research protocols for new medical devices, healthcare technologies or technology-dependent interventions that are applicable across the NHS.
 This will address clinical areas or themes of high morbidity and unmet need for NHS patients and healthcare technology users, which have not benefited from a high degree of innovation, including paediatrics which is being highlighted as being of particular strategic importance.